 Let´s talk about carbon footprint.
 What exactly does it mean?
 Where does it come from?
 How can we approximately calculate it? and what can we do to reduce it?
-Carbon footprint is defined as the total amount of greenhouse gases directly or indirectly produced to support human activities, usually expressed in units of tonnes of carbon dioxide equivalent per annum (tCO2pa) Well, it is how … Continue reading Yes, you can measure your Carbon Footprint
+Carbon footprint is defined as the total amount of greenhouse gases directly or indirectly produced to support human activities, usually expressed in units of tonnes of carbon dioxide equivalent per annum (tCO2pa) Well, it is how … Continue reading How to calculate your carbon footprint

 Have you ever thought of planning a vegetable garden on the balcony?
 Flowers are beautiful and nice to have but the satisfaction of seeing your veggies growing is special.
 And by the way you also get flowers before the fruit 😉 BENEFIT OF GROWING YOUR OWN FOOD: no pesticides needed reduce soil erosion biological food decrease supermarket products consumption contributing to your health contribute to … Continue reading #1 The seeding.
-Vegetable garden on the balcony.
+How to plan a vegetable garden on the balcony

 In Munich there are almost 5000 abandoned bikes a year.
 Maybe your city has the same problem too.
 I am pretty sure it does.
 The city marks and then collects them to be either repaired and sold (just a small part) or to be thrown away.
 Yes, you have heard it.
 They throw away bikes.
 Well, most of them they are probably not in perfect … Continue reading Recycle, re-use, repair.